daira/halographs/halographs.md

 # Halo Optimizations and Constructing Graphs of Elliptic Curves

-These are the accompanying notes for my ZK Study Club talks on 25th June and 2nd July 2020.
+These are the accompanying notes for my ZK Study Club talks on [25th June](https://www.youtube.com/watch?v=q7bAYgxkHUE) and [2nd July](https://www.youtube.com/watch?v=IQVGIqcdxL4) 2020.
+The slides are [here](https://github.com/daira/halographs/raw/master/halographs.pdf).

 We use the notation $E_{p \rightarrow q}$ for an elliptic curve over $\mathbb{F}_p$ with large prime-order subgroup of order $q$.
 For curves that form cycles, $q$ is the order of the curve (i.e. it has cofactor $1$).